Diagnostic Radiology Residency

 • R1 - R4 Residents: Residents can provide contrast coverage at our MRI outpatient center in Lexington, MA.

-• R2 - R4 Residents: An optional interpretive moonlighting shift is available, where residents provide preliminary ED and inpatient X-ray, CT, and ultrasound reports under the supervision of on-call attendings.
+• R2 - R4 Residents: An opportunity for an interpretive moonlighting shift is available, for residents to provide preliminary ED and inpatient X-ray, CT, and ultrasound reports under the supervision of on-call attendings.

 Women in Radiology Group

 Our department is proud to support and facilitate the Lahey Women in Radiology group.
 The group was founded and is run by residents with support and 1:1 mentorship from attendings for all members.
 With support from the department, the group hosts speakers and informal events on and off site.
-All residents and medical students are encouraged to be involved, and the department is dedicated to the group’s growth and outreach.
+All residents and medical students are encouraged to be involved.

 Global Health Track